Disability-Inclusive Humanitarian Action: Tools and Guidance

-Phase 4 - LNOB is a consortia project in which HI and CBM collaborate with IDA and ADF and several local OPDs in the 6 pilot countries to enhances the uptake of the IASC Guidelines for lasting impact through side-scaling and localization.
+Phase 4 - LNOB is a consortia project in which HI and CBM collaborate with IDA and ADF and several local OPDs in the 6 project countries to enhances the uptake of the IASC Guidelines on Inclusion for lasting impact through side-scaling and localization.

-With the support from the German Federal Foreign Office, Aktion Deutschland Hilft and DG ECHO, we have developed with other humanitarian actors over the past years tools and guidances and documented best practices, that can be replicated and used by others to advance their humanitarian programms.
+With the support from the German Federal Foreign Office, Aktion Deutschland Hilft and DG ECHO, we have developed together with other humanitarian actors over the past years tools and guidances and documented best practices on disability-inclusion, that can be replicated and used by others to advance their humanitarian programms.

 We are happy to share the latest inter-agency tools, guidances and case studies with you!